1 Introduction

 The following suggests that there was trade between Orchomenus and the Black Sea region.

-1) Sauromatae, where Ialmenus migrated, was the home of Ialmenus' ancestor Circe, who married 84 years ago.
-Ialmenus is unlikely to have aimed for Sauromatae based on ancient traditions.
+1) The land of the Sauromatae, where Ialmenus migrated, was the home of Ialmenus' ancestor Circe, who married 84 years ago.
+Ialmenus is unlikely to have aimed for the land of the Sauromatae based on ancient traditions.
 It is believed that some of the people who migrated with Ialmenus were engaged in trade with the Black Sea region.

 2) The Troy expedition was carried out by the Achaeans, who used the Hellespontus.
 It is believed that the Orchomenians who participated in the expedition also traveled through the Hellespontus and were active in the Black Sea region.